macmanes-lab/EMBL_Workshop/Assembly_tutorial.md

 #### What next??

-1. this is your final annotated assembly - you should save it someplace(s)
+1. This is your final annotated assembly - you should save it someplace(s)
 2. Use it for whatever downstream analysis.
 3. Upload it, the reads, and the code you used to make the assembly, to a public repository when you publish.

 #### Bibliography